top of page

 One day, while playing on a boat, she accidentally drowned in the sea.

-Her spirit transformed into a bird with a colorful head, white beak, and red claws.
+Her spirit transformed into a bird with a colorful head, a white beak, and red claws.
 People called the bird Jing Wei based on the sound of her tweets.

 Jing Wei Filling the Sea